TophatSynth/medic_backup/Lecture Notes/Week 7/Introduction to molecular biology 1, 2, 3.md

 			- Helps to identify it as mRNA
 		- Colinear processing in bacteria
 			- The entire DNA sequence is replicated into the mRNA sequence
-		- Prokaryote - only some bits are used
+		- Eukaryotes - only some bits are used
 			- ![[Pasted image 20251030103051.png]]
 			- Exons encode proteins, introns do not
 			- Splicing ![[Pasted image 20251030103135.png|250]]